 • Taylor series

-Calculus III introduces multivariable calculus and vector calculus concepts used heavily in engineering and physics.
+MATH 2551 Multivariable Calculus introduces multivariable calculus and vector calculus concepts used heavily in engineering, physics, computer science, economics, and applied mathematics.

 • Partial derivatives